pprotschka/kapow-grunt/README.md

 2) Run `npm install` and `bower install modernizr` to get the Node dependencies and Modernizr respectively.

 3).
-If you intend to use GraphicsMagick you can install it by running `brew install GraphicsMagick` if you're on a Mac or alternatively visit the [GraphicsMagick downloads page](http://sourceforge.net/projects/graphicsmagick/files/graphicsmagick/).
+If you intend to use responsive images you will need GraphicsMagick: you can install it by running `brew install GraphicsMagick` if you're on a Mac or alternatively visit the [GraphicsMagick downloads page](http://sourceforge.net/projects/graphicsmagick/files/graphicsmagick/).

 You can skip this step if you don't intend to use it: just make sure that you comment out or remove the calls to `respimages` in `grunt/default.js` and `grunt/watch.js`.